HZcohort/DiNetxify/README.md

 - [Contact](#contact)

 <!-- tocstop -->
+DiNetxify is a Python package that provides two high-level features:
+- DiNetxify provides comprehensive insights into multimorbidity patterns and disease progression pathways using EHR data
+- DiNetxify emphasizes user-friendliness by integrating the entire analytical pipeline, from data harmonization and analysis to visualization
 ## More About DiNetxify

 [Learn the basics of DiNetxify](./tutorial.md)

 - Usually, DiNetxify is used for:
   - Research on comprehensive 3D disease network analyses using large-scale EHR data
+- DiNetxify has a GNU General Public License, as found in the [LICENSE](LICENSE) file.

 Elaborating Further:
 ### Workflow
 DiNetxify is an open-source Python package designed for end-to-end, comprehensive disease network analysis of large-scale EHR datasets.
 The below figure is analytical framework of DiNetxify.
 ![analytical framework](./source/img/framework.png)